mybb/meta/architecture/mybb-1.9-theme-system.md

     Given that static paths — rather than versioned paths, or internal archives — are used for latest Package version references (v. _Passive_, _Active_, _Hot Duplicate_), basic features of the Theme System can use a simple _No Versioning_-like structure, and work independently of the archiving system, which itself can function as an optional background process.

-    While this method doesn't handle deleted files implicitly, redundant Resources may deduced with the implementation of Resource-level manifest files.
+    While this method doesn't handle deleted files implicitly, redundant Resources may be deduced with the implementation of Resource-level manifest files.

     <br>